 Do you ever feel like you are flying through life?
-I do literally and figuratively.
-Flying as much as I do in the course of my work, I have learned a thing or two about making the most of air travel—like choosing an aisle seat because it gives you more legroom and you’re not wedged in by other passengers.
-But I have also picked up some valuable life lessons along with my frequent flyer miles.
+I do—literally and figuratively.
+Flying as much as I do in the course of my work, I have learned a thing or two about making the most of air travel, like choosing an aisle seat because it gives you more legroom and you’re not wedged in by other passengers.
+But along with my frequent flyer miles, I have picked up some valuable life lessons.

 Watch your baggage.

-Many airlines charge for passengers to check luggage these days.
-As a result, people are trying to cram more into the carry-on items so they can take them on board for free.
+Many airlines charge passengers to check luggage.
+As a result, people are trying to cram more into their carry-on items so they can take them on board for free.
 But there is only so much you can squeeze into a small suitcase before it gets hard to carry, and you start banging into other people with it.

 Life’s the same way.
 The things you may have stuffed away can become heavy and hurtful to others.
-I have learned to pack more lightly when I travel, paring what I take down to the basics.
-There are many things that we just aren’t going to need where we are going.
+I have learned to pack more lightly when I travel, paring down to the basics.
+There are many things we just aren’t going to need where we are going.
 So let them go.
-Leave behind unhelpful patterns of behaving that don’t help your relationships, like assuming your priorities are more important than everyone else’s and your needs should come first.
-Ditch old resentments: Drop the grudge.
+Leave behind unhelpful patterns of behaving that don’t help your relationships, like assuming your priorities are more important than everyone else’s and that your needs should come first.
+Ditch old resentments; drop the grudge.

 Don’t ignore the safety instructions.

-When they give their safety instructions, the flight attendants always instruct passengers to put their own oxygen mask on first, should it be necessary, before trying to put one on their children.
-That’s because you need to be able to breathe if you are going to help anyone else!
+When they give their safety instructions, flight attendants always instruct passengers to put their own oxygen mask on first, should it be necessary, before trying to put one on their children.
+That’s because you need to be able to breathe if you are going to help anyone else.

 Consider other passengers.

-Airlines are reducing the amount of seat legroom in an effort to save money, prompting all kinds of “air rage” incidents from people feeling squashed.
+Airlines have reduced legroom to save money, prompting all kinds of “air rage” incidents from people feeling squashed.
 It’s getting crowded up there!
-That means being considerate of those around you.
-Don’t just push your chair back without checking to see that the person sitting behind is ready.
+That means we have to be considerate of those around us.
+Don’t just lean your seat back without checking to see that the person sitting behind you is ready for that.

-Since one of my daughters told me she’d actually started checking her luggage because she found it hard to lift the heavy bags into the overhead bins, I have made a point on each flight of seeing if there is someone I can help get settled.
+Since one of my daughters told me she’d actually started checking her luggage because she found it hard to lift the heavy bags into overhead bins, I have made it a point on each flight to see if there is someone I can help get settled.
 And that mother with the crying baby three rows back?
 She’s probably more frustrated than you are; give her a break.
 We all want to get through life in good shape, so let’s try to travel kindly together.
-[Tweet This] That cranky person may be having a really bad day for reasons you know nothing about.
+That cranky person may be having a really bad day for reasons you know nothing about.
 Be patient with porcupine people.